Jime567/Studin/README.md

 * **Applicaiton Elements:** The colors work well together and contrast is used appropriately
 * **Applicaiton Text Cotnent:** Uniform font used throughout
 * **Applicaiton Images:** Images sized and placed appropriately

+## JavaScript deliverable
+- **Login:**  Logging in takes user to the now page
+- **Aatabase:** Username, password, and events are stored
+- **WebSocket:** Websockets will deliver events from other users in the future
+- **Application Aogic:** The events are deleted automatically 1 hour after their start time.
+Events that have started and are ongoing appear in the now screen.
+Events that are not ongoing appear in the future screen.
+Icons for events on the map greyed out if they are not ongoing.